 The Emergency Medical Technician Certificate prepares graduates for jobs where certification is required by statute such as ambulance attendant, as well as other jobs where emergency medical skills are required.
 EMT-Basic is approved by the Colorado State Department of Health.
-MCC Centers offer EMT training annually.
-Upon successful completion of the EMT Certificate program, students will then be eligible to take the National Registry Practical and Computer based exams.
+Upon successful completion of the EMT Certificate program, students will then be eligible to take the National Registry computer-based exam.
 Students that successfully complete the National Registry exams can then apply to the State of Colorado, EMS Division for State Certification.